Migrating a Yandex Managed Service for MongoDB cluster from version 4.4 to 6.0 using Yandex Data Transfer

 resource. -

-Add the resource to create
+Add the resource to the file to create a user named

 user1

-to the file:resource "yandex_mdb_mongodb_user" "user1" { cluster_id = yandex_mdb_mongodb_cluster.<cluster_name>.id name = "user1" password = "<user_password>" permission { database_name = "db1" roles = ["readWrite"] } depends_on = [ yandex_mdb_mongodb_database.db1 ] }
+:resource "yandex_mdb_mongodb_user" "user1" { cluster_id = yandex_mdb_mongodb_cluster.<cluster_name>.id name = "user1" password = "<user_password>" permission { database_name = "db1" roles = ["readWrite"] } depends_on = [ yandex_mdb_mongodb_database.db1 ] }

 Where